 Oil on linen

 Living in Massachusetts once again, Magdalene has returned to the Whistler House Museum of Art which inspired her as a child, now honored to serve as the Artist-in-Resident.
 She can often be found working in the museum’s third floor studio, where she loves meeting and connecting with visitors and international artists.
 Currently fluctuating between human and animal portraits as well as miniature landscapes, she is working on a large-scale narrative showcasing themes of love, childhood simplicity, compassion, repentance, and humanity.
 Magdalene believes “joy is loving others more than yourself; art is a gift we should share to evoke the simplicity of beauty and peace with others.”

-Magdalene's Work Space on the third floor of the Whistler House
+Magdalene's studio on the third floor of the Whistler House.

-The WHMA exhibited Magdalene's Self-Portrait in the Fall Juried Members Exhibition in 2018.
+The WHMA exhibited Magdalene's Self-Portrait in the Fall Juried Members Exhibition 2018.

 photographed in front of Davenport's "Arrangement in Grey